Noamslutski/Sentinal/README.md

 > **What exists on this authorized machine, what has changed, what looks unusual, why does it look unusual, and what evidence supports that conclusion?**

-Sentinel is intended to become a combination of:
+sentinal is intended to become a combination of:

 ```text
 Host Scanner